Blockchain in Non-Financial Industries: Overview

 Smart contracts have allowed reconciling a large array of blockchains existing out there and powering specific applications.
 Instead of developing new blockchains for a different type of application, smart contracts made it possible to add several types of applications to a single blockchain and make sure that all of them follow the same set of rules.
 Additionally, smart contracts have enabled users to create niche agreements for small operations – when it doesn’t make sense to create a separate new blockchain to govern those.
 For instance, a small business owner wants to place an order with a new supplier he does not trust yet.
 The party can then create a smart contract that will outline the deliverables and associated delivery terms, lock the pre-payment for 10 days and the vendor will get paid once the goods have arrived and if all the specified terms are met.

-Within the financial industry, smart contracts are expected to save investment banks up to as the code could automatically perform intended actions when a predefined condition occurs, thus eliminating the need for manual interference.
+Within the financial industry, smart contracts are expected to save investment banks up to $12 billion annually as the code could automatically perform intended actions when a predefined condition occurs, thus eliminating the need for manual interference.
 Deploying smart contracts to govern financial reporting could also cut down the infrastructure costs by 30% on average, while ensuring better transparency and data quality.
 Finally, the compliance costs and centralized security operations such as “know-your-customer” checks can be reduced by 50%.
 The very same approach can be used towards optimizing a wide range of transactions happening in other industries, as the paper will further illustrate.

 Another strength of the blockchain technology is its separation into public and private approaches with different permissions structures.
 In general, there are three types of blockchain networks an organization can develop:

-- Public blockchain – is the type of chain, any participant can read, add transactions to and expect them to get included as long as they are valid; and participate in the consensus process – that is determine whether a new block should be added to the chain.
+It is the type of chain, any participant can read, add transactions to and expect them to get included as long as they are valid; and participate in the consensus process – that is determine whether a new block should be added to the chain.
 All the actions on the public blockchain are secured by cryptographic verification mechanisms such as proof-of-work or proof-of-stake.
 Such chains are usually characterized as “fully decentralized” as there’s no single controlling authority to govern the consensus process.

-- Consortium blockchains – is the type of blockchain, where the consensus processes are governed by a selected set of nodes (or entities).
+It is the type of blockchain, where the consensus processes are governed by a selected set of nodes (or entities).
 For instance, there’s one company with 15 board members, each of whom operates one node.
 To validate a new block, 10 out 15 members should sign it.
 Consortium blockchains can have a public or restricted right to be read.
 Some chains also allow the general public to add only a limited number of queries and add new blocks only to selected parts of the blockchain.
 Typically, such blockchains are characterized as “partially centralized”.

-- Fully private blockchains – the write permissions here are centralized to one node.
+The write permissions here are centralized to one node.
 The right to read may be public or restricted to certain participants only.
 For instance, such chains can be used for internal database management within a single company.

-Pic 1.
-Permissioned or Unpermissioned Ledger
+Pic 2.
+Permissioned or Unpermissioned Ledger.

 The access control mechanism for private and consortium blockchains can vary depending on the owners’ needs.
 Some of the common options here are the following: